community

 No items found.

-The cat curfew requires all cat owners ensure their cats are always confined to their property.
+The cat curfew requires all cat owners in Wellington Shire to ensure their cats are always confined to their property.
 This can be achieved by installing a simple outdoor cat enclosure or keeping your cat inside.

 Why a 24-hour cat curfew?